Homogenization of Schrodinger equations. Extended Effective Mass Theorems for non-crystalline matter: Introduction

-To answer $(Q.2)$, we have to study the spectrum of the operator $L^\Phi(\theta)$, for each $\theta \in \R^n$ fixed.
-The first idea is to follow the techniques applied for the periodic setting, that is, for the operator $L_{\rm per}(\theta)$ in \eqref{8756trg}, where the fundamental tool is the compact embedding of $H^1_{ \rm per}([0,1)^n)$ in $L^2([0,1)^n)$.
-Although, since $\omega \in \Omega$ can not be treat as a fixed parameter, we have to consider the more general theory of Sobolev spaces on locally compact Abelian groups, which is developed in Section \ref{9634783yuhdj6ty}.
-In fact, we have established in details a Rellich-Kondrachov type Theorem, (see Theorem \ref{7864876874}), such that together with the study of continuous dynamic systems on compact Abelian groups enable us to answer positively this question, at least, when $\Omega$ has some structure.
-The second applied strategy here to answer $(Q.2)$ is the Perturbation Theory, that is to say, taking the advantage of the well known spectrum for $L_{\rm per}(\theta)$.
-To this end, we first consider that the coefficients of the Schr\"odinger equation in \eqref{jhjkhkjhkj765675233} are the composition of the periodic functions $A_{\rm per}$, $V_{\rm per}$ and $U_{\rm per}$ with a special case of stochastic deformations, namely stochastic perturbation of the identity (see Definition \ref{37285gdhddddddddddd}), which is given by
+The second applied strategy here to study the spectrum of the operator $L^\Phi(\theta)$ is the Perturbation Theory.
+Therefore, taking the advantage of the well known spectrum for $L_{\rm per}(\theta)$, we consider that the coefficients of the Schr\"odinger equation in \eqref{jhjkhkjhkj765675233} are the composition of the periodic functions $A_{\rm per}$, $V_{\rm per}$ and $U_{\rm per}$ with a special case of stochastic deformations, namely stochastic perturbation of the identity (see Definition \ref{37285gdhddddddddddd}), which is given by

 where $Z$ is some stochastic deformation and $\eta \in (0,1)$.
-This concept was introduced by X. Blanc, C. Le Bris, P.-L. Lions \cite{BlancLeBrisLions2}, and applied for the first time to evolutionary equations in T. Andrade, W. Neves, J. Silva \cite{AndradeNevesSilva}.
-Then, taking this special case $\Phi_\eta$, the operator $L^{\Phi_\eta}(\theta)$ has the following expansion in a neighborhood of $(0,\theta_0) \in \mathbb{R}^{n+1}$,
+This concept was introduced by X. Blanc, C. Le Bris, P.-L. Lions \cite{BlancLeBrisLions2}, and applied to evolutionary equations in T. Andrade, W. Neves, J. Silva \cite{AndradeNevesSilva}.